houssem-yahiaoui/progressive-web-app-starter-kit/README.md

 This demo incorporate Offline based experiences using firebase-messeging-sw file, you will find there that i've cached everything inside my **install** event there for our application will have the offline experience.

+## Home Presence with Application Icon

+In this application, your experience will extended to your own mobile device via having on-tap away application wih application icon + splash screen.

 ## Run the Application :

 In order to run the application go to your command line of choice and add the following commad :